Historical Football Kits

 Following a sponsorship deal with a well-known manufacturer of frozen food, which involved the Athletic Stadium being renamed the McCain Stadium, fans dubbed their modest ground the "Theatre of Chips."

 Shortly afterwards the Seadog Trust, took the initiative to form a new club, Scarborough Athletic who were admitted to the North East Counties League for the 2007-08 season.
-The all-red kit, ordered by Scarborough FC for the new season and never used, is now worn by the new club.
+The all-red kit, ordered by Scarborough FC for the new season and never used was inherited by the new club as was the seagull crest.

 Sources